Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Prohibits launching, landing, and operations of any aircraft, including drones, in state-owned or controlled parks, historical parks, recreation areas, and recreation trails without prior written permission from the Nebraska Game and Parks Commission.
+Prohibits launching, landing, and operation of any aircraft, including drones, in state-owned or controlled parks, historical parks, recreation areas, and recreation trails without prior written permission from the Nebraska Game and Parks Commission.

 View source